syncfusion/blazor-docs/src/schedule/scheduler/editor-template.md

 }
 ```

+> EditorTemplate is not applicable when we set `AllowMutiple` as true without `AllowGroupEdit` is enabled, so in that case you need to use custom editor window.

 ## Quick popups

 The quick info popups are the ones that gets opened, when a cell or appointment is single clicked on the desktop mode.
 On single clicking a cell, you can simply provide a subject and save it.
 Also, while single clicking on an event, a popup will be displayed where you can get the overview of the event information.
 You can also edit or delete those events through the options available in it.